juberiya1ajaz/Hawk_hacks/README.md

 - Collaboration with other developers.
 - Using Hedera for secure payments through blockchain.

-## 🚀 What's next for R3hab the refugee
+## 🚀 What's next for R3hab the Refugee

 - Building a mobile app